ThZedd/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Its a basic rock, paper, scissors that I made
+Its a basic rock, paper, scissors game that I made Feel free to change the file.